 In spite of its selective approach to development, the plan "allows more than 90% of the federal natural gas in the planning area to be recovered," according to the BLM.
 Connell said the ROD was crafted through collaboration among the BLM and the Colorado Department of Natural Resources, Garfield and Rio Blanco counties, the cities of Glenwood Springs and Rifle and the town of Parachute.

 The BLM released its draft resource management plan (RMP) in September 2006, which included 1,570 mainly gas wells that would be authorized on 193 well pads over a 20-year period.
 Energy drillers would be allowed to drill 210 wells on 13 pads on top of the plateau.
-At the time the plan was released, the Colorado Oil and Gas Association said the plan was overly restrictive and would probably backfire on the agency (see Daily GPI, Sept.
-8, 2006).
+At the time the plan was released, the Colorado Oil and Gas Association said the plan was overly restrictive and would probably backfire on the agency (see NGI, Sept.
+11, 2006).

 Political opposition to oil and gas development has been continuing.
-In May 2007, U.S. Reps.
+In May, U.S. Reps.
 John Salazar (D-CO) and Mark Udall (D-CO) proposed an amendment to the Department of Interior's 2008 spending bill that would delay drilling on top of the Roan Plateau.
-On Friday, Udall characterized the BLM's ruling as another instance of the federal government's "rush to make the West Slope and other parts of the Rocky Mountain region a pin cushion of drilling rigs.
+Despite seven years of review, Udall characterized the BLM's ruling as another instance of the federal government's "rush to make the West Slope and other parts of the Rocky Mountain region a pin cushion of drilling rigs.
 This 'compromise' plan was not fully vetted with the public -- which did not see this plan until after the close of comments -- and they have no chance to comment on it now.
 It also fails to acknowledge the strong views of many local communities and sportsmen who asked that there be no drilling on the top."

-On Friday, Colorado Gov. Bill Ritter decried the BLM's decision to move forward with energy development of the plateau.
-On June 7 the BLM had turned down Ritter's request for 120 additional days to evaluate the draft Roan Plateau Resource Management Plan.
+Colorado Gov. Bill Ritter also decried the BLM's decision to move forward with energy development of the plateau.
+On June 7 the BLM had turned down Ritter's request for 120 additional days to evaluate the draft Roan Plateau RMP.
 Ritter said he will continue to evaluate all options for deferring the leasing of the plateau.

 A second ROD covering the 21,034 acres in environmentally critical areas will be issued following a 60-day public comment period that ends Aug.
 10.